mbabynames search ✿

 Palmer Jett

-The meaning of Palmer is "noble and strong"; Jett is "black mineral".
+The meaning of Palmer is "pilgrim"; Jett is "black mineral".
 There is a natural balance between the two.
 At 2 syllables, Palmer needs a shorter middle to stay balanced.
 Jett does that.

 Palmer Stone